 This Funding Update is aimed at helping groups and organisations in the community, environmental and volunteering sectors.
-The information is believed to be correct at the time of publishing (6 October 2022).
+The information is believed to be correct at the time of publishing (7 February 2023).
+Information includes funds currently closed to new applications, but which may re-open at a later date.
 Please read funding eligibility criteria and guidelines fully before making an application.
 This information is not exhaustive and other funds may be available.
 If you know of a funding source which could be added to this list, or have any further comments, please contact g.burns@tcv.org.uk